Hazardous Materials Operations

 - Be capable of operating in confined spaces.

-Graduates of this program have the opportunity to take the National Board on Fire Service Professional Qualifications (ProBoard) and the International Fire Service Accreditation Congress (IFSAC) exams for certification at the Hazardous Materials Technician, Operations Level.
+- Graduates of this program have the opportunity to take the National Board on Fire Service Professional Qualifications (ProBoard) and the International Fire Service Accreditation Congress (IFSAC) exams for certification at the Hazardous Materials, Operations Level.

-This Operations-level certification and the successful completion of the Emergency Responder Hazardous Materials Technician for CBRNE Incidents (ERHM) course allows the student to take the National Board on Fire Service Professional Qualifications (ProBoard) and the International Fire Service Accreditation Congress (IFSAC) exam for Pro Board certification as a Hazardous Materials Technician.
-It is the student’s responsibility to check with their local or state HAZMAT-certifying official for recognition of these standards.
+This Operations-level course and the successful completion of the Hazardous Materials Technician (HMT) course allows the student to take the National Board on Fire Service Professional Qualifications (ProBoard) and the International Fire Service Accreditation Congress (IFSAC) exam for Pro Board certification as a Hazardous Materials Technician.

 Continuing Education Credits